khashayardadashi/face-id/README.md

 Remember to adjust the code according to your server's API and the framework you are using.
 Additionally, ensure that your server supports handling file uploads and saving them appropriately.

-> [!WARNING]
-> If you encounter issues installing dlib on the Windows operating system, first install Visual Studio and download C++ from the Downloads section.
-Alternatively, you can install the C++ extension and CMake in Visual Studio Code.
 > [!IMPORTANT]
 > The process you described involves a combination of front-end (JavaScript) and back-end (Flask with OpenCV and face_recognition).
 Here's a high-level overview: